 Grunge.
 The “its been done” genre.
 One that has begrudgingly limped along parallel to its own fuzz staring up at the big names.
 Turfboy and At Tension find themselves in this camp and very much, like all underground bands in this vein, exist to dispel this apparent gazing at greats and greats only.
 Grunge has its mainstays and embossed legacy bands but much like its Punk-Rock roots, yields such a quantity of OTHER worthwhile entities that absolutely require your attention.
 The genre HAS been done.
 The big names ARE brilliant but you’d be a fool to mistake this begrudging underground motion as laziness.
 Grunge is the moody-being of Punk-rooted Alternative Rock after-all and isn’t that why we love it?
 Yes, the answer is yes.

 After eight-years and several EPs of sardonic sarcasm, dry wit and deep cut emotion beset with the aforementioned begrudging demeanour, Turfboy are releasing their debut full-length.
-The Dublin band are doing so via Horn & Hood Records of Manchester who sent EN At Tension early.
+The Dublin band are doing so via Horn & Hoof Records of Manchester who sent EN At Tension early.

 ‘Holly Dae’ opens with a foreboding, looming and aggravated tone borrowed from the genre’s penchant for Hardcore Punk as the band cut through your defences.
 ‘Holly Dae’ introduces audible “gravel-rock” that despite its abrasion, beckons you with warped-discordant leads.